woodrush/lambdalisp/README.md

 The entire lambda calculus expression is viewable as a PDF here.
 LambdaLisp is tested by running `examples/*.cl` on both Common Lisp and LambdaLisp and comparing their outputs.
-The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which is the Common-Lisp-to-lambda-calclus compiler LambdaCraft, used to compile LambdaLisp itself.
+The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the lambda calculus compiler LambdaCraft that I wrote for this project, used to compile LambdaLisp itself.

 LambdaLisp is written as a function `LambdaLisp = λx. ...` which takes one string as an input and returns one string as an output.